There’s at least one study that shows CBD may be associated with liver damage.

 One study explicitly stated that although ALT and AST levels were elevated, there was no liver damage.

-With regards to the animal studies, the authors found several studies that may indicate that CBD is associated with liver damage.
+With regards to the animal studies, the authors found several studies that may show CBD is associated with liver damage.

-Since it’s unclear what the other compounds inside the products were, the authors argue that the effects can’t be attributed to CBD, and more research is needed whether these effects were caused by:
+It’s unclear what other compounds were inside the CBD products used in the tests.
+The authors state that the liver effects can’t be fully attributed to CBD.
+They further state that more research is needed to look whether these effects were caused by:

 - An interaction of CBD with these other compounds, or,